intro2r/intro2r/unit5/labs.md

 ### 1. Make two boxplots again.

-Plot Tarsus as a function of sex in one plot, and plot Head as a function of sex in the other.
+Plot (i) Tarsus as a function of Sex and (ii) Head as a function of Sex.

 Add points for the raw data.